techiescamp/linux-foundation-coupon/README.md

 - CKA + CKS Bundle ($428 Savings) [kube.promo/bundle](https://kube.promo/bundle)
 - KCNA + CKA ( $348 Savings) [kube.promo/kcka-bundle](https://kube.promo/kcna-cka)

+**Note:** This Offer Valid until Feb 29, 2024

 >Note: You have one year of validity to appear for the certification exam after registration

+**Restrictions:** This promotion is available to anyone who purchases the above-mentioned products with an applicable coupon between February 20, 2024, and February 29, 2024, 23:59 UTC.
+It is not valid for any other combination of courses or certifications.
+Promotional price limited to individual purchases ONLY.
+Offer not valid with any other discount combinations.
+Offer does not include THRIVE-ONE subscriptions or any FinOps courses and certifications.

 ## 20% OFF Linux Foundation Site-Wide Discount